 Live The Beautiful Game lets you upload your photo and be a professional player.

-Check-out the Carbon Footprint of the World Cup in this infographic.
+Check-out the Carbon Footprint of the World Cup in infographic.

-Learn about World Cup Technology Throughout History in this infographic.
+Learn about World Cup Technology Throughout History in infographic.

 World Cup Opening Ceremonies is a pretty impressive series of images from the Sacramento Bee.